Invest Gulf Free shortlist

 Saudi Property for Foreigners Living 2026: Law M/14 Zones, Due Diligence & Daily Life

 TL;DR: Foreigners cannot buy property anywhere in Saudi Arabia like Dubai freehold.
-Law M/14 (2021) limits non-Saudi ownership to designated zones — lists and project eligibility evolve through 2026 [VERIFY with REGA at transaction].
-Buying does not auto-grant iqama or Premium Residency (~SAR 4M track [VERIFY Center]) — separate programmes.
+Law M/14 (2021) limits non-Saudi ownership to designated zones — lists and project eligibility evolve through 2026 (confirm current official rules).
+Buying does not auto-grant iqama or Premium Residency (~SAR 4M track (confirm current official rules)) — separate programmes.
 Owner life still needs schools, compound culture, conservative public norms and tolerance for illiquidity.
 Rent-first stays valid: model spend in Riyadh cost of living and Jeddah cost of living before you wire a zone deposit.

 Parent hub: Saudi Arabia relocation guide